flashboss/air-reservations/README.md

 - Open the browser and go to: http://localhost:8080
 - Login.
 Are available three accounts:

-       gonzo/gonzo - Is the user of the traveller searching new travels
+       gonzo/gonzo - Is the user of the traveler searching new travels

-       fozzie/fozzie - The user of the staff operator that can monitor the operations of the travellers
+       fozzie/fozzie - The user of the staff operator that can monitor the operations of the travelers

        kermit/kermit - The administrator.
 To use only for system problems